Hagia Triada Sarcophagus: Narrative scenes

 The long painted scenes show the stages of the sacred ceremony which was performed at the burial of important personages.
 In the centre of one of the long sides of the sarcophagus (here called the "rear" side, purely for convenience) is a scene with a sacrifice of a bull, who is lying tethered on a table-like altar.
 Under the altar are at least two smaller animals, variously described as calves, deer or goats, possibly terracotta models like those being carried on the other side, or real ones waiting to be sacrificed.
 Behind this is a male figure playing the aulos double flute.
 He is painted red in the usual Minoan convention, unlike the white females.

-At the left of the scene are four female figures in profile, facing the altar.
+At the left of the scene are five female figures in profile, facing the altar.
 Only the front one is complete, as a chunk of the plaster is missing, and the others are missing their upper bodies.
 The front figure has a large crown with long plumes, probably of feathers.
 She holds her hands in front of her, with open palms.
 This section has a yellow background, which changes to white at the altar.
 Blood pouring from the altar table is falling into a bucket or rhyton at the right of this section.

 In the final section the background colour changes again to a blue that is now rather muddy.
 A female figure with a skirt or apron of shaggy animal hide faces away from the bull towards the right.
 She holds out both arms over a bowl on a pedestal or altar.
 Shown as in the air beside her are a decorated vase and a bowl with fruit-like round objects.
 In front of this is a pole with a labrys double axe at the top and a black bird sitting on this.
 This has a chequered base; or perhaps this is a step up to the final element, either an altar or a building (in which case probably the tomb).
 This is topped by four Horns of Consecration symbols, and also a tree.
 Both the structures in this part of the scene have decoration including spiral scrolls and stripes that is comparable to that on the borders on the sarcophagus.